laurelschwulst/pingpractice.org-eleventy/transmissions/our-image-two-waves.md

             />
           </figure>
           <p>
-            The primary image we have been using on our website depicts two subtle concentric ripples in a gray puddle that overlap slightly.
+            The primary image we have been using on our website (and as our prototype iOS app icon) depicts two subtle concentric ripples in a gray puddle that overlap slightly.
           </p>
           <div style="clear: both"></div>
           <p>We enjoy how it visually represents the practice of listening to